cleder/talks/README.md

 - [Tips for clean code in Python](https://pybit.es/articles/tips-for-clean-code-in-python/)
 - [Tools for rewriting Python code](https://lukeplant.me.uk/blog/posts/tools-for-rewriting-python-code/)
 - [Static Analysis at Scale: An Instagram Story](https://instagram-engineering.com/static-analysis-at-scale-an-instagram-story-8f498ab71a0c)

+# Talk is Cheap, Show me the Code

+While most of my 'hypermodernizing' was done on proprietary code, there is a good example in [pygeoif](https://github.com/cleder/pygeoif), which was brought up to the standard 10 years after the 0.1 version was released.
+The [diff](https://github.com/cleder/pygeoif/compare/0.6...main) is not very helpful, almost every line was touched in the end, but you can compare the [version 0.6](https://github.com/cleder/pygeoif/tree/0.6) to the current implementation.

 # Closing Remarks